-Electrabel invests an average of EUR 100 million per year in the nuclear power plants of Doel and Tihange.
+Electrabel continuously invests in the maintenance and modernization of the installations of the nuclear power plants in Doel and Tihange.
 They are continuously modernised.
 In addition to the periodic outages for maintenance, which take place every 12 or 18 months, there are ten-yearly periodic safety reviews under the supervision of the Federal Agency for Nuclear Control, when the power stations are assessed against the latest international safety standards.
 These periodic safety reviews result in an action plan for updating the installations, processes and procedures, or the business culture.
 A few examples of actions that were performed after periodic safety reviews:

 - The replacement of all steam generators in the power stations.

 - The installation and/or strengthening of a second level of diesel generators and other auxiliary systems which continue to cool the power stations in the event of black-out.